How to Become a Singer Professionally

 More likely than not, with you as the singer or rapper, you’re probably writing your own lyrics.

 If you’re not (or feel like you can’t) then you can always team up with a local songwriter or learn to write good songs with the dozens of books and websites about the subject.

-You can also check out places like BeatStars, YouTube, BandCamp, SoundCloud and AirBit to find producers you can buy instrumentals from.
+Check out places like BeatStars, YouTube, BandCamp, SoundCloud and AirBit to find beat makers you can buy instrumentals from.